-When a workers’ compensation doctor decides that an injured worker has reached the highest level of medical improvement possible, the physician will assign what is called a permanent impairment rating (PIR).
+When a workers’ compensation doctor decides that an injured worker has reached the highest level of medical improvement possible, and they are nonetheless physically incapable of fulfilling the responsibilities of their former job, the physician will assign the injured worker what is called a permanent impairment rating (PIR).
 In Florida, workers’ compensation law requires medical providers to use the 1996 Florida Uniform Permanent Impairment Rating Schedule as opposed to other states that may use other criteria to calculate and assign a PIR.

 To many injured workers a PIR means that they are disabled and the number reflects their level of disability.
 For example, if they have a 10% disability, they are 90% of a whole person.
 Other people get upset when they are told they have a 3% PIR following a knee surgery as they feel they are more disabled than 3%.
 Both of these viewpoints are incorrect.

 A PIR is simply a number that is assigned to an injured worker that equates to a dollar amount the workers’ compensation carrier must pay.
-This is sum, is considered by workers’ compensation, to fairly and adequately compensate an injured worker for the period after they have been release (or placed at MMI) until they find a new job.
-In reality, IIBs do not bridge the gap.
+This sum is considered by workers’ compensation to fairly and adequately compensate an injured worker for the period after they have been release (or placed at MMI) until they find a new job.
+In reality, PIRs often do not bridge the gap.

 To calculate an injured workers’ PIR, the authorized medical provider will review the 1996 Florida Uniform Permanent Impairment Rating Schedule, pick out the areas that apply to your injuries and assign a number.